 A great way to make the experience more personal is by posting or announcing the arrival and availability of each customer support agent.
 You could post their picture on your page along with their name, shift times and a fun fact about them to make everything feel a bit more personal.

-Improve your response rate
+Improve your response rate on social media

 Top tools for Instagram customer care